How to Pass Your Washington Foster Home Inspection the First Time

 Kitchen.
 Check under the sink for moisture, staining, or mold on the cabinet interior.
 A slow P-trap drip over months creates conditions inspectors notice.
 Check the range hood — it must exhaust properly or vent odors back into the kitchen, which reads as unsanitary.

 Crawl space (if applicable).
 In Western Washington, the crawl space is the highest-risk area for structural moisture.
 If you have a dirt-floor crawl space, a vapor barrier — polyethylene sheeting covering the soil — is critical.
-Standing water in a crawl space is an automatic Correction Agreement.
+Standing water in a crawl space is a serious condition to address with your licensor.
 Wet insulation hanging from the floor joists indicates active moisture intrusion.
 If you have not been in your crawl space in the past year, do so before the inspection.

 Attic (if accessible).
 In homes with insufficient ventilation, attic condensation develops on the roof sheathing during winter months.
 Black staining on the sheathing indicates mold growth.
 This is not a guaranteed inspection failure — licensors vary in how they assess attic conditions — but it is worth knowing about before they do.